Microsoft Teams’ pricing explained

 • Microsoft 365 Family

-These plans are a great pick for individuals, and the Free plan is a good option both for individuals and small businesses that are just starting out.
+These plans are a good choice for individuals, and the Free plan is a nice option for individuals and small businesses just starting out.

 Take a look at the comparison table below that shows these 3 Microsoft Teams plans and the most important features they offer.